-Through the Emerging Research Grants (ERG) program, Hearing Health Foundation annually awards grants to up and coming scientists who research under-funded and under-researched hearing disorders, including tinnitus, hyperacusis, Central Auditory Processing Disorder, Ushers Syndrome and Ménière’s Disease, among others.
+Through the Emerging Research Grants (ERG) program, formed with Hearing Health Foundation (HHF)'s inception, the foundation annually awards grants to up and coming scientists who research under-funded and under-researched hearing disorders, including tinnitus, hyperacusis, Central Auditory Processing Disorder, Ushers Syndrome and Ménière’s Disease, among others.

 Under the governance of senior national researchers and physicians, ERG is an important vehicle to launch cutting edge research and the careers of tomorrow’s innovators, with many funded researchers ultimately obtaining large dollar institutional or government grants after HHF funds them.